-The GhostPillow and the Bear pillow are made by the mattress brands GhostBed and Bear Mattress.
-They’re similar in many ways, from their dimensions and foam core fillings to their emphasis on cooling features.
-However, there are some specific details that set them apart and end up giving them different feels overall.
-Read on for my full comparison.
+Both the GhostPillow and the Bear pillow are products of increasingly popular mattress brands GhostBed and Bear Mattress.
+They feature materials and construction components that similar in many ways, from their dimensions and foam core fillings to their emphasis on cooling features.
+However, there are some specific and distinct details that set them apart and end up resulting in pretty different pillows overall.
+Check out my in-depth video or read on for my full written comparison.

 - Fillings are solid pieces of ventilated foam (won’t change shape)